jtconnors/sign_drs/README.md

 ## BEFORE RUNNING

-The ```drs-sign-ruleset.ps1``` script contains a variable called ```JDK_HOME``` that is set to the latest Java 8 update (as of the creation of this document, 13-December-2017, it is Java 8 update 152).
+The ```drs-sign-ruleset.ps1``` script contains a variable called ```JDK_HOME``` that is set to the latest Java 8 update (as of the latest mod of this document, 16-January-2018, it is Java 8 update 162).
 It's assignment appears near the top of the script and looks like this:

    ```
-   Set-Variable -Name JDK_HOME -Value "C:\Program Files\Java\jdk1.8.0_152"
+   Set-Variable -Name JDK_HOME -Value "C:\Program Files\Java\jdk1.8.0_162"
    ```

-You must either install JDK 8 update 152 in the same directory assigned above or modify the ```JDK_HOME``` variable to match your installation environment.
+You must either install JDK 8 update 162 in the same directory assigned above or modify the ```JDK_HOME``` variable to match your installation environment.
-Because JDK 8 update 152 changes some of its default behavior compared to previous updates, no earlier release should be used.
+Because JDK 8 update 162 changes some of its default behavior compared to previous updates, no earlier release should be used.
 As newer updates to the JDK appear, they should be definitely used instead.